mlswg/mls-architecture/draft-ietf-mls-architecture.md

 multiple MLS implementations can interoperate to form federated systems if they use compatible authentication mechanisms, ciphersuites, application content, and infrastructure functionalities.
 Federation is described in more detail in
-{{?I-D.ietf-mls-federation}}.
+{{?FEDERATION=I-D.ietf-mls-federation}}.

 ## Compatibility with Future Versions of MLS

 It is important that multiple versions of MLS be able to coexist in the future.
-Thus, MLS offers a version negotiation mechanism; this mechanism prevents version downgrade attacks where an attacker would actively rewrite messages with a lower protocol version than the ones originally offered by the endpoints.
+Thus, MLS offers a version negotiation mechanism; this mechanism prevents version downgrade attacks where an attacker would actively rewrite messages with a lower protocol version than the messages originally offered by the endpoints.
 When multiple versions of MLS are available, the negotiation protocol guarantees that the version agreed upon will be the highest version supported in common by the group.

 In MLS 1.0, the creator of the group is responsible for selecting the best ciphersuite supported across clients.
-Each client is able to verify availability of protocol version, ciphersuites and extensions at all times once he has at least received the first group operation message.
+Each client is able to verify availability of protocol version, ciphersuites, and extensions at all times once it has at least received the first group operation message.

 Each member of an MLS group advertises the protocol functionality they support.